Complaints Procedure

 Legal Ombudsman

 If you do not agree with the outcome of our complaints process, or we fail to investigate it within 8 weeks, you can then complain to the Legal Ombudsman.
-Complaints to the Legal Ombudsman must usually be made within six months of our final response to your complaint.

 The Solicitors Regulation Authority

 The Solicitors Regulation Authority (SRA) can help you if you are concerned about our behaviour and that it may be in breach of the SRA's Code of Conduct.
-You can find information on how and when to raise a concern with the SRA on the SRA website
+You can find information on how and when to raise a concern with the SRA on the SRA website.

 Accreditations